 Last Updated on

-Besides Straight Teeth, What are the Benefits of Braces?
+Besides Straight Teeth, What are the Health Benefits of Braces?

 In addition to improving the aesthetics of your smile, the alignment of your teeth impacts several aspects of your physical and emotional health.
 As you explore the many options you have regarding your orthodontic treatment, check out these ways braces will improve your overall life satisfaction.

-Health Benefit #1 You Can Reduce the Incidence of Tooth Decay and Gum Disease
+#1 You Can Reduce Tooth Decay and Gum Disease

 The problem with having misaligned teeth goes further than just the surface appearance.
 When your teeth are crowded or crooked, it creates tight spaces between your teeth that you may hear your orthodontist refer to as food traps.
 This is because food debris quickly collects in these spaces.
 It is less likely to be swished out when you swallow water or brush your teeth.
 Over time, this debris turns into plaque and places you at risk for cavities.
 Even if you try to have impeccable oral hygiene.